mdbergmann/cl-gserver/README.md

-Routers implement part of the actor protocol, so it allows to use `tell`, `ask-s` or `ask` which it forwards to a \'routee\' (one of the actors of a router) by passing all of the given parameters.
+Routers implement part of the actor protocol, so it allows to use `tell`, `ask-s` or `ask` which it forwards to a 'routee' (one of the actors of a router) by passing all of the given parameters.
 The routee is chosen by applying a `strategy`.
 The built-in default strategy a routee is chosen randomly.